Transport-for-the-North/cookiecutter-caf/README.md

 to help manage, update, release, and test a new python package.
 Here is a list of what this sets up for you:

-- Automatic and easy to use code linting / analysis which works on your machine via tox, which provides:
+- Automatic and easy to use code linting / analysis which works on your machine, which provides:
   - MyPy type checking
   - Pylint syntax checking
   - PyDocStyle documentation checking